paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-311-commercial-motor-vehicle-safety.md

 Pub.
 L. 117–58, div.
 B, title III, § 23008, Nov.
 15, 2021, 135 Stat.
 764, provided that: “(a) In General.—Not later than 1 year after the date of enactment of this Act [Nov.
 15, 2021], the Secretary [of Transportation] shall solicit additional comment on the advance notice of proposed rulemaking entitled ‘State Inspection Programs for Passenger-Carrier Vehicles’ (81 Fed.
 Reg.
 24769 (April 27, 2016)). “(b) Final Rule.—“(1) In general.—After reviewing all comments received in response to the solicitation under subsection (a), if the Secretary determines that data and information exist to support moving forward with a final rulemaking action, the Secretary shall issue a final rule relating to the advance notice of proposed rulemaking described in that subsection. “(2) Considerations.—In determining whether to issue a final rule under paragraph (1), the Secretary shall consider the impact of continuing to allow self-inspection as a means to satisfy periodic inspection requirements on the safety of passenger carrier operations.”

 #### Update of Annual Inspection Regulations
 Pub.
+L. 117–103, div.
+L, title I, § 131, Mar.
+15, 2022, 136 Stat.
+706, provided that: “The Federal Motor Carrier Safety Administration shall update annual inspection regulations under Appendix G to subchapter B of chapter III of title 49, Code of Federal Regulations, as recommended by GAO–19–264.”

+Similar provisions were contained in the following appropriation acts:

+Pub.
 L. 116–260, div.
 L, title I, § 131, Dec.
 27, 2020, 134 Stat.
-1844, provided that: “The Federal Motor Carrier Safety Administration shall update annual inspection regulations under Appendix G to subchapter B of chapter III of title 49, Code of Federal Regulations, as recommended by GAO–19–264.”

-Similar provisions were contained in the following appropriation act:
+1844.

 Pub.
 L. 116–94, div.
 H, title I, § 132, Dec.
 20, 2019, 133 Stat.
 2955.